+- Drag the slices through flour first.
+Pat the slices with your hands to remove the excess flour.
 Some people also like to drag the zucchini slices through some dried breadcrumbs as well.
 You could do that as well, the zucchini will be a bit crunchier then, but I don’t do it because my grandma never did and I like the soft, eggy consistency of the fried zucchini.
-And only salt the zucchini before serving.

-Use a non-stick or cast-iron skillet to fry the zucchini, this way you can reduce the amount of fat needed for the frying.
-Only add more oil between the batches if necessary and leave the fried zucchini on kitchen towels while you fry the next batch.
-This way some of the excess oil will be absorbed.
+- Use a non-stick or cast-iron skillet to fry the zucchini, this way you can reduce the amount of fat needed for the frying.
+Only add more lard or oil between the batches, if necessary, and leave the fried zucchini on kitchen towels while you fry the next batch.
+This way some of the excess fat will be absorbed.

-The Romanian fried zucchini can be served as a light summer meal with bread, tomatoes, garlic sauce – mujdei de usturoi – and, if you like, some crumbled feta on top.
+The Romanian pan fried zucchini can be served as a light summer meal with bread, tomatoes, garlic sauce and, if you like, some crumbled feta on top.
 I like them both hot or cold.

 - 2 medium zucchini